matrix-org/synapse/docs/workers.md

 ##### The `to_device` stream

-The following endpoints should be routed direclty to the workers configured as stream writers for the `to_device` stream:
+The following endpoints should be routed directly to the workers configured as stream writers for the `to_device` stream:

     ^/_matrix/client/(api/v1|r0|v3|unstable)/sendToDevice/

 ##### The `account_data` stream

-The following endpoints should be routed direclty to the workers configured as stream writers for the `account_data` stream:
+The following endpoints should be routed directly to the workers configured as stream writers for the `account_data` stream:

     ^/_matrix/client/(api/v1|r0|v3|unstable)/.*/tags